genestack/user-tutorials/source/tutorials/Getting_started/reproducing-your-work-with-data-flows.rst

 The data flow editor has one
 core goal: to help you create more files using this diagram.
 To do this you will need to make some decisions for boxes in the diagram via the **Action** menu.
 If you want to select different files, go to **Choose another file**.
-If you want to leave the original file simply don't change anything.
+If you want to leave the original file simply do not change anything.

 |choose another file|